 DevOps and CI/CD's aim is to help software teams deliver products to users faster while maintaining quality.

-A CI/CD tool plays a central role in coordinating and automating the various stages of the pipeline, from kicking off the process following a commit, to managing the build, triggering automated tests, publishing artifacts and collating and relaying feedback.
+A CI/CD tool plays a central role in CI management, coordinating and automating the various stages of the pipeline, from kicking off the process following a commit, to managing the build, triggering automated tests, publishing artifacts and collating and relaying feedback.

 Choosing the right continuous integration or continuous development/delivery tool for your organization is an important step in implementing your CI/CD pipeline, so we’ve gathered the key considerations for you to bear in mind.